Coat of arms: Other national traditions

 At a national level, "coats of arms" were generally retained by European states with constitutional continuity of more than a few centuries, including constitutional monarchies like Denmark as well as old republics like San Marino and Switzerland.

 In Italy the use of coats of arms was only loosely regulated by the states existing before the unification of 1861.
 Since the Consulta Araldica, the college of arms of the Kingdom of Italy, was abolished in 1948, personal coats of arms and titles of nobility, though not outlawed, are not recognised.

+In Africa, both the College of Arms of Kenya and the South African Bureau of Heraldry grant arms.

 Coats of arms in Spain were generally left up to the owner themselves, but the design was based on military service and the heritage of their grandparents.
 In France, the coat of arms is based on the Fleur-de-lys and the Rule of Tinctures used in English heraldry as well.

 North American

 Canada

 The monarch of Canada's prerogative to grant armorial bearings has been delegated to the Governor General of Canada.
 Canada has its own Chief Herald and Herald Chancellor.
 The Canadian Heraldic Authority, the governmental agency which is responsible for creating arms and promoting Canadian heraldry, is situated at Rideau Hall.